kushiraj/kushiraj/README.md

 ## ABOUT ME
+💡 Driven by a passion for AI, ML, and optimization techniques, I focus on solving real-world problems through data-driven solutions.
+With expertise in AI/ML and Cloud technologies (Azure & AWS), I enjoy creating intelligent, scalable applications that blend innovation, functionality, and impact.

-I am a motivated and detail-oriented Computer Science and Engineering final year student at SR University, specializing in Artificial Intelligence and Machine Learning.
-With a solid academic foundation and practical experience through internships at NIT Warangal and Skill Vertex, I have developed a strong interest in solving real-world problems using AI, ML, and optimization techniques.
+🎓 As a final-year Computer Science and Engineering student at SR University, I have built a strong foundation in Artificial Intelligence and Machine Learning.
+My journey includes internships at NIT Warangal and Skill Vertex, where I gained hands-on experience in applying advanced concepts to practical challenges.

-My hands-on experience spans across graph theory, NLP, and full-stack development, along with cloud tools like Azure and AWS.
-I’ve led impactful projects in domains like spam detection, hotel management, and book recommendations.
-As the Chairperson of the Cloud Computing and DevOps Club at SRU, I actively organize workshops and lead cloud-native initiatives while mentoring peers in emerging technologies.
+💻 My technical experience spans across graph theory, NLP, and full-stack development, along with leveraging cloud-native tools to deploy and scale applications.
+I’ve also worked on impactful projects such as spam detection, hotel management systems, and book recommendation engines, showcasing my ability to apply theory to real-world domains.

+🌐 As the Chairperson of the Cloud Computing and DevOps Club at SRU, I lead cloud-native initiatives, organize workshops, and mentor peers in emerging technologies.
+I strongly believe in knowledge sharing, collaboration, and building technology that not only solves problems but also strengthens communities.

 ---
 <img width="1920" height="732" alt="image" src="https://camo.githubusercontent.com/ec6e701d5e31850db670217ea82f9f4757ce95be5313b17c3b6f57ea591887d5/68747470733a2f2f7265732e636c6f7564696e6172792e636f6d2f7375706572666f6c696f2f696d6167652f75706c6f61642f76313632303638393937392f36383734373437303733336132663266363932653730363936653639366436373265363336663664326636663732363936373639366536313663373332663633333632663333333332663633333232663633333633333333363333323330363536343635333833323636333036353330363336353634333736343335333733303634363236353333363133313636333332653637363936365f796a756832732e676966" />